Skip to Main Content

 What to Expect:

-Today’s route is relatively flat, with just three short uphill sections and a long downhill to join the canal.
-The route along the Fosse Way is very straight.
-Cycle along quiet lanes through beautiful countryside, a bit less sedate in feel to the northern Cotswolds but nonetheless beautiful.
-Upon reaching the canal, you follow a car-free towpath of compact gravel.
-Pass through one of the canal tunnels before arriving at the Holburne Museum.
+Today’s route is relatively flat, with just three short uphill sections and a long downhill leading to the canal.
+The Fosse Way is remarkably straight, offering a steady ride along quiet lanes through beautiful countryside—less sedate in feel than the northern Cotswolds, but equally scenic.
+Upon reaching the canal, you follow a car-free towpath of compact gravel, passing through one of its tunnels before arriving at the Holburne Museum.
 In keeping with local etiquette, please walk your bike through Sydney Gardens to the museum.

 Cumulative Distance Range: 34 km (21 miles)